(and what we are trying to create)

 In contrast, the Group Model is often used in specialty clubs like the killifish and planted aquarium hobbies.
 More “social club” than “society”, members in these clubs have lower expectations.
 Meetings offer little more than fellowship, roundtable discussions with occasional local speakers, and exchanging fish, plants, and live food cultures.
 Usually smaller in size, many meet in members’ homes.
-These less formal Groups essentially self-govern, often with a perpetual Moderator and Treasurer.
+Less formal, Group style clubs essentially self-govern, often with just a perpetual Moderator and Treasurer.
 Surprisingly, this club format has a dedicated following: some members drive great distances, even crossing State lines, to attend meetings.
-They are the “low stress fish club.”
-The risk for clubs like this is they may get too too cliquey, too large, or be resistant to change.
+They are often described by us veteran aquarists as the “low stress fish club.”
+The risk for clubs like this is they may get too too cliquey, too large, or too resistant to change.